rust-lang/rust/src/doc/guide.md

 ```

 This iterator counts up from one, adding five each time.
 It will give
-you a new integer every time, forever.
-Well, technically, until the
+you a new integer every time, forever (well, technically, until it reaches the
-maximum number that an `int` can represent.
+maximum number representable by an `int`).
 But since iterators are lazy,
 that's okay!
 You probably don't want to use `collect()` on it, though...

 That's enough about iterators.
 Iterator adapters are the last concept